When running a business, the “Ignorance is bliss” approach may seem tempting but may create major roadblocks when trying to scale heights.

 Once the exercise is done, you would have a clear picture of the various things that require immediate attention.
 These can help revise your goals and equip you for future challenges.

 A simple way to use your SWOT list is as follows:

 - Use and build on your strengths to stand out,

 - Work on your Weaknesses,

-- Get ready to use the Opportunities that’s coming your way
+- Get ready to use the opportunities that are coming your way

-- Think of ways to minimise the affect of the Threats.
+- Think of ways to minimize the effect of the Threats.